Our transcription service converts speech (either live or recorded) into a written or electronic text document.

 A wide variety of transcription tools permit for pre-processing and quality assurance.
 Those tools support some of the common languages and have their advantages and disadvantages.

 A recent benchmark of different tools can be found here (external page).
 To learn more about the best Transcription Tools for your need, please contact us.

-Legal standard in regards to Transcriptions are rather rare and limited to national structures.
+The legal standards in regards to Transcriptions are rather rare and limited to national structures.
 For example in the United States, Section 504 of the Rehabilitation Act states that no person in the United States should be excluded from participating in any program receiving federal funding because of their disability.
-Federal entities as well as organizations funded by the federal government must provide equal access for users who are deaf or hard of hearing by offering closed captioning.
+Federal entities, as well as organizations funded by the federal government, must provide equal access for users who are deaf or hard of hearing by offering closed captioning.

 (More information here Section 504 of the Rehabilitation Act and Section 508 Amendment to the Rehabilitation Act of 1973).

 Based on the above WCAG has created a best practice to make digital content accessible.
-In this standard Level A, AA and AAA include transcription already in the lowest level (A).
+In this standard Level A, AA and AAA include restatement already in the lowest level (A).